mmistakes/minimal-mistakes/_posts/2023-01-09-scala-cli-and-scala-native.md

         Display this help text.
 ```

-Running `sudokuSolver` on a fresh machine featuring only a java installation will automagically download every dependency needed to run your code, plus macOS and Linux executables are portable between these two operating systems, maximising the "shareability" of your application package :heart_eyes:.
+Running `sudokuSolver` on a fresh machine featuring only a Java installation will automagically download every dependency needed to run your code, plus macOS and Linux executables are portable between these two operating systems, maximising the "shareability" of your application package 😍.

-# Benchmarking and Scala Native
+## 9. Benchmarking and Scala Native

 Now that we have a universal-ish binary that can run virtually anywhere there's a java installation, it's time for some benchmarking.
-To benchmark the time our command line app takes to solve a specific sudoku we'll use [hyperfine](https://github.com/sharkdp/hyperfine), an awesome command-line benchmarking tool written in Rust.
+To benchmark the time, our command line app takes to solve a specific sudoku we'll use [hyperfine](https://github.com/sharkdp/hyperfine), an awesome command-line benchmarking tool written in Rust.

 ```shell
 $ SUDOKU="....47......5.....9.483..15.19.7...4...3.9.21.3...5.7......8....78.2..3...1.5.4.."